Mupen64-Rewrite/SM64LuaRedux/README.md

 SM64 Lua Redux is an SM64 TASing utility powered by [mupen-lua-ugui](https://github.com/Aurumaker72/mupen-lua-ugui) and  [mupen-lua-ugui-ext](https://github.com/Aurumaker72/mupen-lua-ugui-ext)

-# Features
+# What's new

 - Compatible with Mupen64 1.1.4 and up
+- Nineslice themes
+- Arctan straining
-- New Themes
+- RNG
-- Combined features
+- Timer
+- Up to 400% better performance on Mupen64 1.1.5

 # Demo